kalamuna/kalastatic/docs/index.md

   - Character limit filters
   - Splits CSS files for IE compatibility

-At Kalamuna we use Kalastatic to put into practice atomic web design principles to produce a living styleguide/component library that can be used to guide back-end implementations in a framework agnostic approach.
+At Kalamuna we use Kalastatic to put into practice atomic web design principles to produce a living styleguide/component library that can be used to guide back-end implementations in a framework-agnostic approach.

 It integrates tightly with Drupal 7 and 8, effectively sharing twig templates between the styleguide, prototype and the CMS.